FactorySimPy/FactorySimPy/docs/basic_components.md

 - `state` - current state of the fleet
 - `capacity` - target quantity of items after which the fleet will be activated
 - `delay` - time interval between two successive movements on the belt (can be a constant, generator, or callable)
-- `accumulation` - Whether the belt supports accumulation (1 for yes, 0 for no)
+- `accumulating` - Whether the belt supports accumulation (1 for yes, 0 for no)